return home

 Summary Table

-Definition: Number of physicians, nurses and midwives per 10,000 population.
+Definition: Number of physicians, including generalists and specialist medical practitioners, and nursing and midwifery personnel per 10,000 population.